t7mccarthy/dht-chord/db/README.md

-# TODO: Implementation of traditional database-based approach.
+# Implementation of traditional database-based approach.